Search

 Susan Fennema:

 So we kick it off, we have a phased approach generally depending on what they want.
 If they are looking for consulting, we start with a process of going through and we have four meetings with them.
 In each meeting, we talk about what are tools that you’re using, what are the challenges that you’re facing in your business?
 It’s really kind of a discovery process.
-We want to learn how they run because we don’t want any of our clients to be jammed into the “This is the Beyond The Chaos way, you must do it this way.”
+We want to learn how they run because we don’t want any of our clients to be jammed into the “This is the Beyond the Chaos way, you must do it this way.”
 We want to make it work their way.

 Susan Fennema: